 In this course, students will analyze the fundamentals of business analytics focusing on the descriptive model.
-They will apply descriptive statistics for making business decisions.
-They will also design tables and graphs to organize and visualize the result obtained from data analysis.
-Additionally, they will examine the MS Power BI tool for extracting, transforming, and loading data (ETL) and create reports to share with interested parties within or outside the organization.
+They will apply descriptive statistics for decision-making in business.
+They will also design tables and graphs to organize and visualize the results obtained from data analysis.
+Additionally, they will examine the MS Power BI tool for extracting, transforming, and loading data (ETL) and create reports to share with stakeholders within or outside the organization.